CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 Each cloud absorbs the line at a wavelength $\lambda = (1+z) \lambda_0$.
 We corrected back to emitted wavelength in the plot below, rather than observed.

-Lyman limit is the wvaelength at which the hydrogen will just become ionized.
+Lyman limit is the wavelength at which the hydrogen will just become ionized.

 ![[Lya-forest-60.gif|400]]
 ![[Lyman-alpha_forest.gif]]